The brothers pulled up to the small sandwich shop nestled within the sleepy coastal city. They were hungry and somehow managed to find this place.

-"Hey." he sighed with a grin.
+"Hey." he sighed with a heavy grin.

-"Hardly." the tall one laughed under his breath.
+"Hardly." he laughed under his breath.

-"Shouldn't you be working Priestly?" he asked absently, taking his seat at a nearby booth.
+"Shouldn't you be working, Priestly?" he asked absently, taking his seat at a nearby booth.

 "Everyone relax!" he called with a smile before his eyes fell to the two customers.
 Every hope of a dance was gone at the sight of the man leaning forward talking to Piper.
 "I'm here…"

-Ignorant to being watched, the two men eyed one another, almost mimicking the others movements exactly before giggling brought them out of it.
-The two snapped back into normal.
+Ignorant to being watched, the two men eyed one another and found themselves almost mimicking the others' movements exactly before a giggle brought them out of it.
+The two snapped back into reality.